TommasoPino/COMET-Docker-Compose/README.md

 - `reboot` - performs the `down` and `up` commands in sequence.
 - `rebuild` - performs the `down` and `rebuild` commands in sequence.

-### For Developers
+### For Webservices Release Candidates

-Runs only the database, webservices should be running alongside in e.g. Visual Studio
+Runs both the latest database and the latest available [release candidate of webservices](https://github.com/RHEAGROUP/CDP4-WebServices-Community-Edition/packages/265915)

-- `dev` - Spins up database only.
+- `rc` - Spins up bare database only.
-- `devbg` - Same as `dev` but the container is run in background mode.
-- `devdown` - stops and removes the container.
+- `rcdown` - stops and removes the container.
 Volume information is not lost.

-### For Testing
+### For Test Database

-Runs only the bare database, webservices should be running alongside in e.g. Visual Studio.
-To be used to execute [ecss-10-25-annexc-integration-tests](https://github.com/RHEAGROUP/ecss-10-25-annexc-integration-tests)
+Runs both the latest test database and the latest available version or release candidate.

-- `devtest` - Spins up bare database only.
+- `test` - Spins up bare database and latest release.
-- `devtestbg` - Same as `devtest` but the container is run in background mode.
-- `devtestdown` - stops and removes the container.
+- `testdown` - stops and removes the containers.
 Volume information is not lost.

-### For Webservices Release Candidates

-Runs both the latest database and the latest available [release candidate of webservices](https://github.com/RHEAGROUP/CDP4-WebServices-Community-Edition/packages/265915)

-- `devtest` - Spins up bare database only.
+- `testrc` - Spins up bare database and latest release candidate.
-- `devtestbg` - Same as `devtest` but the container is run in background mode.
-- `devtestdown` - stops and removes the container.
+- `testrcdown` - stops and removes the containers.
 Volume information is not lost.

 To verify that the services are running navigate to `localhost:5000/SiteDirectory` you should be prompted for standard credentials which are `admin/pass`.